ices-tools-dev/echoSMs/docs/training/2026 WGFAST workshop/overview.md

-## Agenda
+# Introduction

-The workshop is from 10:00 to 13:00 (UTC+2) on 19 April 2026.
+The workshop is/was from 10:00 to 13:00 (UTC+2) on 19 April 2026.
 Online participants can join through the meeting link (sent separately).

-1. Introduction
-1. EchoSMs datastore for model shapes
-1. Using echoSMs scattering models
-1. Selecting a scattering model
-1. Exercises

-__Ask questions, provide feedback, etc at any time.__

-## Introduction

-This workshop will cover the running of echoSMs acoustic scattering models, how to select a scattering model, and how to provide data to and get data from the echoSMs shape datastore.

-The aims of this workshop are for you to learn how to:
+The aims of this workshop are for you to:

 - Provide shapes to the datastore,
-- Obtain shapes from the datastore
+- Obtain shapes from the datastore,
 - Run echoSMs scattering models,
-- Increase your ability to choose appropriate scattering models, and
+- Help you choose appropriate scattering models
-- Provide Mike and I with feedback on the datastore.
+- Provide feedback on the models and datastore

+???+ "Ask questions, provide feedback, etc, at any time"
+    Or talk to or email us later ([Gavin](mailto:gavin@aqualyd.nz), [Mike](mailto:michael.jech@noaa.gov)).

 __Shape datastore__
 :    The echoSMs project is developing an online datastore for scattering model shapes and associated metadata.
 The aim is to facilitate long-term access to good quality scattering model input data, especially the shapes.